Nathan-S1/Nathan-S1/README.md

 ---

-### **ABC Smog** — *San Diego, CA*
+### **North County Eye Center** — *San Marcos, CA*
-**Technician & IT Specialist**
-*May 2023 – May 2025*
+**IT Manager**
+*Decemeber 2025 – Present*
-- Developed and maintained computer systems, enhancing performance and reliability for both internal and client needs.
+- Developed and maintained computer systems, enhancing performance and reliability for both internal and external needs.
-- Reviewed, tested, and purchased all software, Windows services, hardware, and accessories within budget guidelines.
-- Supported end users running macOS, including Active Directory administration.
-- Diagnosed car systems and conducted vehicle testing for state compliance.
-- Managed digital and physical documentation for vehicle registrations and transactions.
-- Utilized design software to create and implement business marketing materials.
+- Monitor and oversee technician machines during issues that arise during normal work hours.
+- Setup new computer for Optical testing use and remote access.
+- Collaborate with technicians to resolve any issues that arise with their workstations.
 - Installed and managed office technology, including printers and network systems.
 - Provided end-user management and technical support, ensuring smooth daily operations.